AbobakarSadeeq/PaenMart/README.md

 •	Show products those live on product deals sale
 •	And much more…

-8. Live orders notification
+8. Live orders notification:
 •	New order notification
 •	Shipper shipment notification

-9. Orders on admin side
+9. Orders on admin side:
 •	Pending user order
 •	Shipping pending order
 •	Shipped user orders
 •	Cancel orders
 •	Orders detail

-10. Products Admin side
+10. Products Admin side:
 •	Any products can be added
 •	Any product can be deleted
 •	Any product can be update
 •	Product specification, images and other products related staff can design by the admin and employees

-11. Other features
+11. Other features:
 •	Email sending or complaint email can be sent able
 •	Sending order email
 •	Stock limitation email